-You see, the night before I read that article I overheard my young middle talking about how her last coach had spent two years telling her to get her elbow up.
+You see, I was coaching in Sweden at the time and the night before I read that article I overheard my young middle talking about how her last coach had spent two years telling her to get her elbow up.
 It didn’t really work. 🙂

 I later had a conversation with my OPP about her blocking technique.
 She commented on how it didn’t really help to have people talk about what she should be doing with her arms, feet, hands, etc. It wasn’t useful feedback for her because she couldn’t translate that into something actionable.
 In part that was because she needed to see what she was doing (advocating video use).
 It was also because those verbal cues didn’t have any resonance with her in terms of desired outcome.

 If nothing else, this discussion of internal vs. external highlights the need to find key words or phrases or cues that work with each individual player.
 At some point we have to recognize that saying the same thing over and over isn’t working.

 Isn’t the definition of insanity doing the same thing repeatedly expecting a different result?